heidermassu/config_mgtm/README.md

 - create_snapshot_and_attach_existing_managed_disks
   - This function aiming to get the list of data disks attached to the VM in the VM mentioned in the variable 'vm_name' and new_vm_name ; Create snapshot of all disks found; create a new disk from those snapshot; Attach those disks in the VM mentioned in the variable 'new_vm_name'

+- delete_vm
+  - Delete a VM and Os Disk related to it

+- create_vm_from_snap
+  - create a new disk from this snapshot mentioned variable 'snapshot_name' on main file (restore-vm-from-snap-main.py);
+  - Create new either a NIC in the same VNET/Sbunet of VM mentioned in the variable 'vm_name' or attach NIC already created

+- attach_existing_managed_disks
+  -  Get the list of managed disks attached filtering for Unattached disks and also by name disk mentioned in the main variable 'disk_managed_name'and then add those disks as managed disks

+- get_managed_disks
+  - Get the full list of disks

 ### Module common.network.network
 - create_nic